wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 **Example: Accessing All Sources and Point Tags in a Generic Webhook Alert Target Template**

-This portion of the Generic Webhook alert target template shows the iterator that return the keys and values of the time series used in a failed alert whose condition uses a single top-level aggregation function:
+This portion of the Generic Webhook alert target template shows the iterator that returns the keys and values of the time series used in a failed alert whose condition uses a single top-level aggregation function:

 {% raw %}
 ```handlebars